Hartley Colliery disaster

-The Hartley Colliery disaster (also known as the Hartley Pit disaster or Hester Pit disaster) was a coal mining accident in Northumberland, England, that occurred on 16 January 1862 and resulted in the deaths of 204 men and children.
+The Hartley Colliery disaster (also known as the Hartley Pit disaster or Hester Pit disaster) was a coal mining accident in Northumberland, England, that occurred on 16 January 1862 and resulted in the deaths of 204 men and boys.
 The beam of the pit's pumping engine broke and fell down the shaft, trapping the men below.
 The disaster prompted a change in British law that required all collieries to have at least two independent means of escape.

 Collieries

 Hartley old pit

 Hartley old pit was established in the coastal village of Hartley, Northumberland, (today part of Seaton Sluice) during the 13th century; the earliest existing records date from 1291.
 The colliery suffered increasingly from flooding as the seams were worked out under the sea and in 1760 the first atmospheric engine was installed, followed later by more powerful engines.
 Despite these efforts, the flooding became so severe that the old pit was abandoned in 1767.